Skip to content

 A correct UserStore<T> implementation:

-1. create throws ALREADY_EXISTS on a unique-username conflict (use UserAuthError from @aooth/user).
+1. create throws ALREADY_EXISTS on a duplicate username — or any configured handle column — conflict (use UserAuthError from @aooth/user), mirroring the DB unique indexes.

 2. update deep-merges the set patch for object-valued sub-keys (password, account, mfa, trustedDevices).
 Don't wholesale-replace those sub-objects from a partial.

 3. Arrays in set are wholesale replacements.
-The service builds the next array client-side (e.g. backupCodes, trustedDevices) and hands you the full list.
+The service builds the next array client-side (e.g. trustedDevices, or an app-composed backupCodes column) and hands you the full list.

 4. update applies inc atomically per dot-path.
 SQL: SET col = col + N. JSON columns: equivalent atomic primitive in your engine.